 Rio Rancho Public Schools, High School Art Teacher

 Michelle Sanchez-St.Andre holds a NMPED Level III Licensure and the Visual Arts teacher at V. Sue Cleveland High School in Rio Rancho.
 Michelle is in her twelvth year teaching, nine of those with Rio Rancho Public Schools.
-Prior to becoming a Visual Arts teacher, she was a professional Graphic Designer for nine years and I still enjoys taking on freelance jobs from time to time.
-As a teacher, Michelle enjoys sharing her knowledge of graphic art and design with 9-12th grade students in her many art and art history classes.
+Prior to becoming a Visual Arts teacher, she was a professional Graphic Designer for nine years and still enjoys taking on freelance jobs from time to time.
+As a teacher, Michelle enjoys sharing her knowledge of graphic art and design, ceramics and art history with 9-12th grade students in her many art and art history classes.
 She has been a member of the NMAEA since 2009 and on the board since 2014.
 She brings extra experience to the NMAEA with her knowledge of working with the California Art Education Association for three years.
 She served on the CAEA board as the monthly newsletter designer for the central region.Click Here to Contact Michelle

 Cynthia Hanna has been the art teacher at Crownpoint High School in Crownpoint, New Mexico since 1995.
 In addition to teaching Art I, Drawing, Painting, Printmaking, Ceramics and AP Art Studio, sponsoring the art club and the student council, Cynthia also has coached JV or C-team volleyball for 19 years.
 Prior to that she was a Peace Corps volunteer in Kopong, Botswana where she taught art at Kopong Community Junior School.
 Her teaching career began at Claude Jr-Sr High School in Claude, Texas.
 Cynthia grew up in Lubbock, Texas and will still occasionally lapse into a Texas drawl.
 She graduated with a BFA in Art Education from Texas Tech University in 1990 and earned a MA in the Humanities from California State University, Dominguez Hills in 2009.
 Cynthia was lucky enough to grow in a family of artists, and that love and support in the creative endeavors has led her to explore many artistic interests from ceramics and quilting to painting.
 However, she considers her most creative and satisfying endeavor to be the art of teaching.
 When not overly committed to Crownpoint High School, Cynthia enjoys walks on the mesa with her dog Basil and finding adventure in travels nearby or far-flung.